Skin immune system

 - Th2 cells are involved in atopic eczema.

-Th17 cells produce IL-17 and IL-22 and play a role in protection from bacterial and fungal infections.
-Th22 cells produce IL-22 and TNF-a.
+Th17 cells produce IL-17 and IL-22 and play a role in protection from bacterial infections and fungal infections.
+Th22 cells produce IL-22 and tumour necrosis factor alpha (TNF-α).
 Both Th17 and Th22 cells play a role in the pathogenesis of psoriasis.
+Other T cell populations, such as regulatory T cells (Tregs), fine-tune the immune response [[[expand detail]]].

-B lymphocytes are unique in having the ability to produce antibodies (immunoglobulins) that can bind to specific antigens.
+B lymphocytes produce antibodies (immunoglobulins) that can bind to specific antigens.
 Antibody effector functions are:

-- Neutralisation – antibody binds to pathogen and prevents adherence/infection
+- Neutralisation — antibodies binds to the pathogen and prevents adherence/infection

 - Complement activation.